cowboycodr/envoke/README.md

 ## Advanced Usage

-Conjure also supports more advanced features, including continuous macros and random interval differences.
+Envoke also supports more advanced features, including continuous macros and random interval differences.
 See the `/examples` directory for more use cases.

 ## Examples